 I kept thinking I’d find some little detail overlooked, something the staff forgot to stock in the apartment: a pair of scissors to cut the tags off a new outfit? (found 3 pairs actually); Tupperware for leftovers? (yes, in the cabinet over the microwave); electrical outlets in the bathroom? (hidden in the mirrored medicine cabinet).
 An extra shoelace, when my son’s broke? (okay, sorry, no spare shoelaces provided!)

-You receive instructions on accessing the building by email before your departure, and you will be met personally by a professional, friendly Paris Perfect greeter, who spends nearly an hour with you, showing you all the workings of the apartment, answering any questions.
+You will be met personally by a professional, friendly Paris Perfect greeter, who spends nearly an hour with you, showing you all the workings of the apartment, answering any questions.

 In addition to your personal greeting, each apartment comes with a complete, thorough, personalized guide book, which explains in great detail the workings of every appliance, system, etc. It also has a wonderful 32 page section on sightseeing.
 This was my “bible” while in Paris, as it included everything!

-Paris Perfect Luxury Apartments include flat screen TVs with cable access, DVD player, stereo and speakers which are compatible with your iPod.
-Paris Perfect also includes a good supply of DVD movies, novels and Paris guidebooks for your enjoyment.
+Paris Perfect Luxury Apartments include flat screen TVs with cable access, DVD player, and a supply of DVD movies, novels and Paris guidebooks for your enjoyment.
 Free wi-fi had great bandwidth too.
 We had four devices connected on wi-fi at the same time ( iPhone, 2 iPod Touches, 1 laptop) and no hiccups or slowdowns.
 Free phone calls included from your apartment’s phone to all landlines and cells in US/Canada, and to landlines in Europe, Australia, & New Zealand.
-Forget your cell phone’s international calling plan – not needed here.

-Storage is another thing that sets Paris Perfect apart.
-You have entire walls of storage.
-Unpack and forget it.
-Many clothing hooks in bathroom and bedroom.
+The Clairette and St. Julien have entire walls of storage, with many hooks in bathroom and bedroom.
 Iron and ironing board included, plus converter plug for your appliances

-Plus, you’ll be able to do my most favorite thing in France…..go grocery shopping!!
-There are grocery stores very close by.
+Grocery stores very close by.
 If you’re staying in either of these 3 apartments near Rapp/Bourdonnais, you have a G20 market just a few doors down, and a larger FranPrix just a 4 minute walk down Bourdonnais.
-Grocery stores sell wine, and you should try a few bottles.
-They are inexpensive and excellent quality….you’re in France!!
 Paris Perfect includes a rolling market basket so you can shop just like a local.

 Did I mention the Boulangerie is 3 doors down?
 Pop down in the morning for your fresh, warm baguette and flaky croissants, to enjoy with your Nespresso.